Frequently Asked Questions

 -

-A Sub-Acute and Rehabilitation Facility is less intensive than acute rehabilitation and focuses on physical and functional improvement and personal independence of the patient.
+A Sub-Acute and Rehabilitation Facility is less intensive than acute rehabilitation and focuses on physical and functional improvement and personal independence of the resident.
 Today’s shorter hospital stays result in patients being discharged before they are ready to function independently and safely at home.

 In order to prepare patients to return to their own homes, continued skilled nursing care and rehabilitation is often required.
-In these facilities, patients are cared for by a multidisciplinary team of experienced and welcoming physicians, dietitians, social workers and activity workers who round out the spectrum of clinical services.
+In these facilities, residents are cared for by a multidisciplinary team of experienced and welcoming physicians, dietitians, social workers and activity workers who round out the spectrum of clinical services.

 -